 - Age: Minimum 21 years and Maximum 65 years

 - Experience in the current organization: Minimum 1 year

 - Age: Minimum 21 years and Maximum 68 years

 - Employment Stability: At least 2 years in the current business

 Note: The above-mentioned eligibility criteria are generic in nature and the actual eligibility criteria may vary from one lender to another.

 Types of Consumer Durable Loans

-A consumer durable loan is a form of credit that can be used to purchase consumer durable goods such as household appliances, electronic gadgets, etc. The most common type of consumer durable loan is termed as an installment loan.
+A consumer durable loan is a form of credit that can be used to purchase consumer durable goods, such as household appliances, electronic gadgets, etc. The most common type of consumer durable loan is termed as an Installment Loan.
 This type of personal loan differs from an EMI conversion using a credit card/debit card as no card is used to complete the purchase and or set up an installment-based payment plan.